 A: If you are both an FIS shareholder and a Worldpay stockholder, you will receive separate packages of proxy materials from each company.
-A vote as an FIS shareholder to approve the FIS share issuance proposal and the FIS adjournment proposal will not constitute the delivery of a vote as a Worldpay stockholder for the approval of the Worldpay merger proposal, on a non-binding, advisory basis, the Worldpay compensation proposal, and the Worldpay adjournment proposal or vice versa.
+A vote as an FIS shareholder to approve the FIS share issuance proposal, the FIS articles amendment proposal and the FIS adjournment proposal will not constitute the delivery of a vote as a Worldpay stockholder for the approval of the Worldpay merger proposal, the Worldpay compensation proposal or the Worldpay adjournment proposal or vice versa.
 Therefore, please sign, date, mark and return the proxy card that you receive from FIS, or submit a proxy by telephone or through the Internet, and please sign, date, mark and return the proxy card that you receive from Worldpay, or submit a proxy by telephone or through the Internet.